FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountname.md

 # Commitment Discount Name

-A commitment-based discount is a commitment for an amount of usage or spend throughout a specified term, in exchange for discounted unit pricing on that amount.
-The commitment may be based on quantities of resource units or monetary value, with various payment options and time frames.
+A [*commitment-based discount*](#glossary:commitment-based-discount) is a [*commitment*](#glossary:commitment) for an amount of usage or spend throughout a specified term, in exchange for discounted unit pricing on that amount.
+The *commitment* may be based on quantities of resource units or monetary value, with various payment options and time frames.

-A Commitment Discount Name is the display name assigned to a commitment-based discount.
+A Commitment Discount Name is the display name assigned to a *commitment-based discount*.

 The CommitmentDiscountName column MUST be present in the billing data.
 This column MUST be of type String.
-The CommitmentDiscountName value MUST be null if the charge is not related to a commitment-based discount and MAY be null if a display name cannot be assigned to a commitment-based discount.
-CommitmentDiscountName MUST NOT be null if a display name can be assigned to a commitment-based discount.
+The CommitmentDiscountName value MUST be null if the [*charge*](#glossary:charge) is not related to a *commitment-based discount* and MAY be null if a display name cannot be assigned to a *commitment-based discount*.
+CommitmentDiscountName MUST NOT be null if a display name can be assigned to a *commitment-based discount*.

 ## Column ID